 Hacktivity is HackerOne's community feed that showcases hacker activity on HackerOne.
-It also serves as a resource that enables hackers to search for reports regarding programs and weaknesses they're interested in so that they can see how specific weaknesses were exploited in various programs.
+It also serves as a resource that enables you to search for reports regarding programs and weaknesses you're interested in so that you can see how specific weaknesses were exploited in various programs.

 You can sort your Hacktivity feed by: